 Accounting is at the heart of every company and essentially functions as the "measuring stick" for all business transactions.
-The program's primary objective is to expose students to the many facets of accounting.
-Students learn to manage and translate data generated through accounting information systems and other technology-related data sources.
-Preparing students to guide clients and organizations in making better business decisions in an increasingly complex and data-driven world is a critical component of the program.
-Using accounting information for effective managerial decision-making, the program prepares students for careers in private, public, and non-profit organizations.
+The department's primary objective for the accounting program is to expose students to the many facets of accounting.
+It provides accounting and business knowledge about practical and conceptual accounting and the use of accounting information for effective managerial decision-making.
+The program prepares students for careers in private, public, and non-profit organizations.
 It also provides a solid undergraduate foundation for students interested in graduate programs in accounting or other fields of study.
-The program reviews its curriculum on a regular basis to meet dynamic changes occurring in the accounting profession and business-both local and international.
+The Department of Accounting reviews its curriculum on a regular basis to meet dynamic changes occurring in the accounting profession and business-both local and international.

-Accounting majors have the choice to continue with their education by pursuing a master's degree program or professional designations such as the Certified Public Accountant (CPA) and Chartered Institute of Management Accountants (CIMA) to complement their degree and to make them highly attractive for a job anywhere in the world.
+Accounting major students have the choice to continue with their education by pursuing a master's degree program or professional designations such as the Certified Public Accountant (CPA) to complement their degree and to make them highly attractive for a job anywhere in the world.

-The Department's mission is to produce accounting graduates who have the academic and professional base of knowledge to meet real world challenges.
+The department's mission is to produce accounting graduates who have the academic and professional base of knowledge to meet real world challenges.

-The Department's vision is to be recognized for its excellence in teaching, accounting research, and professional services through its graduates
+The department's vision is that it be recognized for its excellence in teaching, accounting research, and professional services.

-- Appreciation of diversity of people and perspectives
+- Appreciation of diversity of people and perspectives.

-- Commitment to excellence in teaching
+- Commitment to excellence in teaching.

-- Concern for students and emphasis on the need for accounting students to learn to think critically and communicate effectively
+- Concern for students and emphasis on the need for accounting students to learn to think critically and communicate effectively.

-- Integrity and ethics
+- Integrity and ethics.

-- Global orientation
+- Global orientation.